Month 2, Day 12, Friday 8:00 p.m.

 Her mouth tightening, Gera gave a single, silent nod to the servant and strode down to the drawing room.
 As had become an unwelcome habit, she searched the corners of the room for any unassuming shadows.
 Gera’s divination did not reveal light and dark, and she could walk through the wilderness on a moonless night without trouble.
 If there were shadows, that meant there were blank spots—voids.

-The Nightmare Pack member she had sent out earlier that evening awaited her, fidgeting in front of the fire.
+The woman she had sent out earlier that evening awaited her, fidgeting in front of the fire.

 “Mrs. Dotts,” Gera said.
 “What is the issue?
 Were you able to complete the delivery?”